Facebook has recently launched Groups for Pages, enabling the 70 million+ Pages on Facebook to create their own unique communities and feeds.

 A best practice is to work your way down the list of and fill each out accordingly.
 Here are the key things to do:

 1. Add a cover photo.
-The ideal photo size is 820px wide by 462px tall.
+The ideal cover photo size is 820px wide by 462px tall.

 On the desktop, Facebook will crop the cover photo a little from the top and bottom.
 On mobile, your Facebook Group name and details will overlay your cover photo.
 You can see an example and grab a template here.